BodiAugustus/dev_site_2022/README.md

 #86.
 Prepared truffle ropsten config besides mnemonic and api.
 Installed npm i @truffle/hdwallet-provider.

 #87.
 Created new project on infura.
 Added keys.json to .gitignore then created the named file.
 Added variables to keys.json.
-Imported keys to truffle-config.
+Imported keys to truffle-config and setup providerUrl.